dpkmhn/Entertainment-Hub/README.md

 > A web app that shows trending and category wise Movies and TV Series lists along with ability to search.

 > Designed and developed using HTML, CSS, React.js, React-router and hosted on Firebase.
-Used TMDB-API to fetch movies and TV Series list.
+Employed TMDB-API to fetch Movies and TV Series list

 ## Tools and Technologies used